monkeyrom/3D_Object_Detection_and_Pose_Estimation_for_Automated_Bin-Picking_Application/README.md

     rosrun CR5_Project service_call
 ```

-* this command will run 2 nodes and spawn new terminal for commanding.
+* this command will run 2 nodes and spawn new terminal for commanding
-  - service_call
+  - listener
   - main_order

 ### new terminal for input command